A non-conservative Harris ergodic theorem: Introduction

 for some constants ${\mathfrak a} \in(0,1)$ and ${\mathfrak b}\geq0$.
 Furthermore, there exists a probability measure $\nu$ on $\X$ such that for any non-negative $f$ and any $x\in K$,

 with ${\mathfrak c}>0$.
 Under aperiodicity condition, these assumptions ensure that $M_{\tau}$ admits a unique invariant probability measure $\gamma$ and satisfies a contraction principle for the weighted total variation distance, see \cite{KM12,MT,MTIII}.
-In our study, we will assume that the probability measure $\nu$ is supported by the small set $K$, thus guaranteeing aperiodicity.
-Under mild conditions of local boundedness, the contraction property captures the continuous time by iteration.
+In our study, we will assume that the probability measure $\nu$ is supported by the small set $K$. \pg{In this case, Assumptions~\eqref{eq:Lyap_cons} and~\eqref{eq:Doeb_cons} together, with the same set $K$, guarantee aperiodicity, see the comments after Theorem~\ref{th:ergo} in Appendix~\ref{sect:conservatif}.} Under mild conditions of local boundedness, the contraction property captures the continuous time by iteration.
 Then there exist explicit constants ${C,\omega>0}$ such that for all $x\in \mathcal X$, $f$ such that $ \vert f\vert \leq V$, and all $t\geq0$,

 where $\gamma(f)=\int_\X f\,d\gamma$.
 It provides a necessary and sufficient condition and quantitative estimates \cite[Chapter~15]{DMPS} and is referred to as $V$-uniform ergodicity~\cite{MT}.\\

 {\bf Main results and ideas of the proof.} In the present work we provide a counterpart to $V$-uniform ergodicity in the non-conservative framework.
 We obtain necessary and sufficient conditions for exponential convergence.
 We also estimate the constants involved, in particular the amplitude of the spectral gap, using only the parameters in the assumptions.
 The approach relies on the reduction of the problem to a non-homogeneous but conservative one. \\ In this vein, the Doob $h$-transform is a historical and inspiring technique and we mention \cite{DaviesSimon,D57,doob2012classical,KimSong,Nummelin,RW00,Schaefer}.
 In the case when we already know some positive eigenfunction $h$ associated with the eigenvalue $\lambda$, a conservative semigroup is indeed defined for $t\geq 0$ by